 Others suggest that Jesus, Mary, and the disciples attended the wedding because Nathaniel may have been related to, or friends with, one of the families whose son or daughter was getting married.
 This is based on John’s later revelation that Nathaniel was from Cana (21:2).

-What “hour” does changing water to wine marks for Jesus?
+What “hour” does changing water to wine signify for Jesus?

 Jesus’ response to Mary doesn’t mention his inability to help with the crisis, but the timing of his “hour.”
 This implies that there is something much greater connected to Jesus’ first miracle than simply making water become wine.